maybe-william/autoholberton/README.md

 ## Unimplemented Features
 - devops/execify - Makes appropriate files executable
-- devops/onelineify - Compress HTML files into only one line long
+- devops/onelineify - Compresses HTML files into only one line long
-- devops/shebangify - Add the appropriate shebang to files
+- devops/shebangify - Adds the appropriate shebang to files

 ## Installation
 Clone the repo and ensure that Ruby 2.7 is installed on your computer.